Do’s and Don’ts for Reapplying to Business School

 Sometimes, applicants get hung up on writing the “perfect” essay.
 In reality, they should focus on writing a compelling essay instead.
 Candidates must really do their homework about the schools they have targeted.

 After doing so, they can create compelling essays convincing the AdCom that the program will help them reach their career goals.
-This also predicts how they would contribute to the school as students and eventual alums.
+This also predicts how they would contribute to the school as students and eventual alumni.

 DO use the additional essay to explain what’s changed in your situation to make you a stronger candidate when reapplying to business school.
 Make sure to address both professional and personal advancements, but show that you are realistic and self-aware.
 Revealing your humanity, with all its quirks, weaknesses, and flaws, can often help the admissions committee like you.